cereniyim/fraud-detection-app/README.md

 From implementation perspective
 - store API key in a secret manager and retrieve key from there
-- pre-process data in a separate class so that AnomalyDetector have single responsibility around models
+- pre-process data in a separate class so that AnomalyDetector have single responsibility around model training and inference
 - implement more detailed error handling for loading transactions and data validation (e.g. checking for the logical ordering of start_block and end_block parameters)
-- aggregate return value from the endpoint per transaction hash so that it is more informative
+- aggregate return value from the app per transaction hash so that it is more clean and informative

+## For developers
-## Setup Local Environment & Run Unit Tests
+### Setup Local Environment & Run Unit Tests
 Change directory to your local repository
 ```shell script
 cd <path-to-your-local-repository>